nestauk/ojd_daps_skills/README.md

 python -m spacy download en_core_web_sm
 ```

-### AWS CLI

-When the package is first used it will automatically download a folder of neccessary data and models.
-This file is ~ 1GB.
-Although you don't need to have AWS credentials for this to work, you will need to download the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 ## TL;DR: Using Nesta's Skills Extractor library <a name="usage"></a>

 The library supports three key skills extraction functionalities :